 This event has been cancelled due to the Corona Virus

-The registration fee is $15.00 per adult for activities May 17 -19.
+The registration fee is $25.00 per adult for activities May 14 -16.
 Adults attending only the educational program on May 16 may register at the door for $5.00.
 Birders under age 17 participate for free when accompanied by a paying adult.
 Guided walks and tour prices are listed on the registration page.
 (Eventbrite link?)

 Due to an historically overwhelming response to our guided tours, we must limit registration to 4 tours per person.
 Thank you for your patience and understanding as we endeavor to make this a great adventure for all.

 Event Registration by credit card is at our Eventbrite link below:

 If you cannot register online, please call 989-362-8643 at the Tawas Area Chamber of Commerce for assistance.